ollij93/vscode-projects/README.md

 * GitHub key requires setup with no instructions
   * Now configurable, but more needed
 * Repository setup (e.g. requirements.txt install) not enabled
-* Ability to update color theme of existing project

 Problems:
 *None*